enricocid/Music-Player-GO/FAQ.md

 2. **lower** its volume when a new message is received.

+### How to clear queued or loved songs?

+Just long click on the buttons from the bottom panel.
+To clear the queue You can also start playback from artist's details.

 ### Does Music Player GO play music tracks from online sources?

 No, Music Player GO doesn't play music tracks from any online source.